grokify/go-idmef/README.md

 Use the `go-idmef` (`idmef`) package structs to create the `idmef.Message` struct and then call `xml.Marshal()` or `idmef.Message.Bytes()`.

-An example is in the [testdata/example_pingofdeath.go](https://github.com/grokify/go-idmef/blob/v0.1.0/testdata/example_pingofdeath.go) file.
+Example messages from the RFC are available in the [`testdata` folder](testdata) in both XML and Go code.

 ### Parsing